nnoell/neurowm/README.md

 In order to run *neurowm*, you must firstly write your own **neurowm.c** configuration file in **~/.neurowm** folder.
 If the folder does not exist, create it.
 There are examples of **neurowm.c** configuration files under the **examples** folder.

-The **default neurowm configuration** lies within the config module, so, to run *neurowm* with its default parameters, you just need to load the already defined `NeuroConfigConfiguration` structure.
-Here is an example of the simpliest neurowm.c:
+The configuration file is actually a C file that will launch the window manager.
+The function that runs neurowm is called `NeuroWmRun` and it needs a pointer to a `struct Configuration` structure as parameter.
+You can either implement your own configuration or use the default one.
+If you pass `NULL`, neurowm will load the default configuration so the simplest neurowm.c file you can write is the following:

-	#include <neuro/neurowm.h>
+	#include <neuro/wm.h>

 	int main() {
-		return NeuroWmRun(&NeuroConfigConfiguration);
+		return NeuroWmRun(NULL);
 	}

 Once you have written your own neurowm.c file, compile it using the `--recompile` flag: